10 Tips for a Successful Crane Setup

 It can be difficult to know if the ground beneath your crane will support the weight and pressure under your outriggers, yet knowing this is critical to safe crane setup.
 In response to this need, U.S. standards and regulatory bodies now place greater emphasis on understanding ground conditions and using crane mats or outrigger pads that are sufficient to provide the necessary foundation support.

-Here are 10 tips to guide you to a successful crane setup
+Here are 10 crane safety tips to guide you to a successful crane setup

 Know your responsibilities.
 In the U.S., OSHA states that cranes must be assembled on ground that is firm, drained and graded sufficiently, in conjunction with supporting materials, such as blocking, cribbing, pads, mats, to provide adequate support and levelness.
 (OSHA 1926.1402)